 - Education on wellness and recovery topics

-Substance use disorder is incredibly common and incredibly damaging to those who suffer with it.
+Substance use disorder is incredibly common and incredibly damaging to those who suffer from it.
 Not only will the life of the person addicted be changed forever, but the matter will have a serious impact on their friends and family as well.
 There is no way to overstate the impact that this public health problem has on those that it affects—but there is hope for a better future with the right treatment and understanding of the problem at hand.